Engagement Foundation Review

 Key Products D2L Brightspace, D2L Lumi, Creator+, Performance+, Achievement+

-Positioning LMS for higher education, K-12, corporate training, and government — online, hybrid, and in-person learning at scale
+Positioning Enterprise LMS delivering online, hybrid, and in-person learning experiences at scale across education and corporate sectors

 Buyer Personas

-Data Sourcing Note Role, department, seniority, influence level, veto power, and technical level are sourced directly from the knowledge graph.
-Buying jobs and query focus areas are synthesized from the persona's role context to illustrate how they would search — these are our best inference, not sourced data.
+Data Sourcing Note Role titles, departments, seniority, influence levels, and veto power are sourced from the knowledge graph (G2 reviewer profiles, case studies, product marketing).
+Buying jobs and query focus areas are synthesized from the role context — they represent our best inference of what each persona would search for, not observed search behavior.

 David Chen